-7.2.2 Setting up the ASUS S370
+7.2.2 Setting up the ASUS S370-133

-7.2.3 ASUS S370 Jumper Settings
+7.2.3 ASUS S370-133 Jumper Settings

 Setting the CPU voltage is not necessary for current socket 370 processors.
 If required, your socket 370 processor should have its voltage requirement printed on its surface or documentation.
 If no voltage is indicated or you are not sure, use the "CPU Def." setting as shown below.
+Notice that JP6 should be set to distinguish between Coppermine and Celeron processors.